rmartone/phaser3-project-template/README.md

 ## About

-This was my attempt at a TypeScript version of Richard Davey's [phaser3-project-template](https://github.com/photonstorm/phaser3-project-template) for ES6.
+This was my attempt at a TypeScript version of  [phaser3-project-template](https://github.com/photonstorm/phaser3-project-template) that relies on es-lint and babel.